- Ph.D. Higher Education, Indiana University

 - B.A.
 Biological Sciences, Indiana University

-Frances Huehls is Associate Librarian for the Joseph and Matthew Payton Philanthropic Studies Library and Associate Professor of Philanthropic Studies at Indiana University-Purdue University Indianapolis.
+Frances Huehls is Associate Librarian for the Joseph and Matthew Payton Philanthropic Studies Library and Associate Professor of Philanthropic Studies at IUPUI.
 She received her doctorate in Higher Education from Indiana University.
 She is the editor of Philanthropic Studies Index and PRO: Philanthropy Resources Online and has contributed to volumes on fundraising, philanthropy, higher education, and women.

 - Fundraising and institutional advancement: Theory, practice, and new paradigms